bcgov/sbc-mcap/src/demo-spa/README.md

 - Run the node app that serves the static pages `#node index.js`

 ## Included Web Server Application Description
 `index.js` is a small node.js web server application that simply serves the static files of the SPA demo application.
 It is not a part to the SPA Demo but simply a convenience web server to allow you to serve the SPA demo page locally.
 All this application does is read a few environmment variables and writes them to a `serverconfig.js` file that the SPA's index.html can load.
 You can see that config load by looking in the index.html file itself.
 This application has no other significance and is only included for convenience of local  development.
 The SPA Demo itself is NOT a node.js application.
-It is a set of static html, css and js files that can served from any web server.
+It is a set of static html, css and js files that can be served from any web server.

 ## Environment Variables
 If you choose to use the build in node.js app to serve the SPA Demo files you will need to setup a few enviroment variables before running:

-AGENT_ID = use the agent ID provided<br>
+SKILL_ID = use the Skill ID provided<br>
 SPA_ENV_AUTH_TOKEN = use the auth token provided<br>
 VIDEO_ASSIST_URL = https://video-poc1.maximusbc.ca<br>
 CHAT_SERVICES_URL = https://testchatservices.maximusbc.ca/Home/Chat<br>